Learn things that don't change

 And take a look into books I recommend you to read in 2024.
 (34 books)

-The concept was named after Lindy's Deli in New York City, where Nassim Nicholas Taleb popularized it in his book "The Black Swan."
-According to Taleb, the Lindy effect applies to many things, including technologies, ideas, and cultures, and evaluates their potential longevity.
+The concept was named after Lindy's Deli in New York City, where Nassim Nicholas Taleb popularized it in his book The Black Swan.
+According to Taleb, the Lindy effect evaluates the potential longevity of many things, including technologies, ideas, and cultures.

 We developers like to learn new stuff as soon as possible.
-That stuff consists mostly of new frameworks and tools (such as React, Angular, Spring, Web Forms, etc.).
+That stuff consists mainly of new frameworks and tools (such as React, Angular, Spring, Web Forms, etc.).
 Yet, those frameworks usually have a short life, 2 to 5 years at their best.
 Instead of learning frameworks, which are needed to some extent, we should focus more on learning fundamentals.

 Learning software development fundamentals allows developers to understand the underlying principles and concepts common across different frameworks and programming languages.
 This understanding allows for more flexibility and adaptability when working with new technologies or facing problems that a specific framework may take time to solve.